 How should I customize my theme?

-I just installed a theme, and I want to customize it a bit to fit my store.
+I just installed an online store Shopify theme, and I want to customize it a bit to fit my brand.
 Is there anything I should watch out for as a big "don't" when I'm playing around with my theme?
 I don't have a design background, so guidelines on what to do would be great.

 The great thing about working with a theme is that a lot of the structural design decisions are made for you.
 You don’t need to worry about how to lay out your pages, or where to put each image and each paragraph within a complex website builder.

 But to get your store looking its best, and to make your brand really shine, you’ll need to add your own touch to a theme.
 Think of it like decorating a house—the fundamentals are all there, but you get to choose the colors and tweak the decor.

 When you’re new to the world of web design, the amount of choices you can make is staggering, and can even feel overwhelming.
 You can use any color you want!
 You can switch things up with the click of a mouse!

 To help you navigate the wide world of design decisions, and make the right ones for your store, we turned to Lawrence Callender, a theme specialist here at Shopify.
 He outlined some key design guidelines that can help anyone get their theme set up and keep it looking on-brand and polished.

 The Shopify Experts Marketplace helps connect you with experienced Shopify web designers who you can hire to give you expert guidance, or even do the design work for you.Hire expert help today

 Use the right image resolutions